 After point after, clock starts again at the start of ensuing play after a score (8U/10U) or on kickoff (12U)

-* When score reaches a 28-point difference, the clock becomes a running clock and only stops on Injuries and time outs.
+* When team score reaches 35 points higher than an opponent, the clock becomes a running clock and only stops on Injuries and time outs.
 (See Mercy Rule)

 * Mercy Rule: Clock does not stop on penalties, TD’s, or point-after try.